What are the differences between the Permission Settings and Filter Display Settings?

 We do understand that there is confusion between Permission Settings and Filter Display Settings since you can use Filter Display Settings to hard-set certain values to your dashboard viewers and function the same as permission.

-When the Permission is set, it's also applied to the related filters.
-For example, your dashboard has countries.
-If you set the RLP for country_name to Vietnam, your country filter will only show the value Vietnam and it will return no value if you try to change the filter value to another value other than Vietnam.
+country_name to Vietnam, your country filter will only show the value Vietnam.
+It will return no value if you try to change the filter value to another value other than Vietnam.

 Why so complicated, all this JWT and extra code?

 Our Embedded feature is designed for use cases where our clients want to embed a dashboard into their own application, where when each of their customers log in they will see different data, i.e a restaurant ordering SaaS system will use Holistics Embedded to provide analytics to their individual restaurant customers, where each restaurant only sees data related to their own restaurant.

 Since cross-customer data security is important, there is a need for the extra work required to ensure encryption is properly set up.

 In short, the additional coding effort is there to ensure:

 - Multi-tenancy data permission: Making sure each of your customers will see data related to themselves only.

 - The URL will expire at some point in the future, preventing anyone having access to the URL to pull the data.

 I cannot embed Holistics within my localhost site